LihSheng/duty-roster/README.md

 6. **Manage Overdue Tasks**: Admin can track and send reminders for overdue tasks
 7. **Receive Notifications**: Get email or WhatsApp notifications for upcoming and overdue duties
 8. **Custom Assignments**: Manually assign duties to specific people for specific dates
+9. **Navigation**: Use the elegant navigation bar to move between different sections of the application
-9. **Deployment**: Automatically deploy to Google Cloud when pushing to the master branch
+10. **Deployment**: Automatically deploy to Google Cloud when pushing to the master branch

 ## Development